gretty-gradle-plugin/gretty/RELEASING.md

 ./gradlew publishMavenJavaPublicationToMavenRepository
 ```

-... then visit https://oss.sonatype.org/ to review uploads and approve/promote/release.
+... then visit https://oss.sonatype.org/ to review uploads and approve/promote/release:

+- Go to `Staging Repositories`.
+- Select the newly created repository.
+- Click `Close` and wait for the process to complete.
+You can follow the progress in the `Activity` tab below by using the `Refresh` button.
+- Click `Release` and be sure that `Automatically Drop` is checked.
+Again wait the process and check the progress.

 Wait until the new version is available at `https://repo1.maven.org/maven2/org/gretty/gretty/x.x.x/` (takes a while - maybe half an hour).